andrewjw/site/_posts/2017-10-11-leading-without-deep-technical-knowledge.md

 and my developers are accidentally talking at cross-purposes.

 While this change has definitely pushed me out of my comfort zone, it has also given me space to focus a different area of my leadership skills.
-Ocado prides itself on its values, one of which is its <a href="https://en.wikipedia.org/wiki/Servant_leadership">servant leadership</a> philosophy.
+Ocado prides itself on its values, one of which is its [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) philosophy.
 By not having the knowledge to make decisions myself I am forced to empower my team to make decisions on how they want solve problems.